oscar91511/e-commerce/README.md

 # Ecommerce-Amazing

-*we worlk on ecommer Amazing Store .*
+*we work on e-commer Amazing Store using react Routes .*

 ## sections